 ETF Frequently Asked Questions (FAQs)

 If you still have questions about ETFs after reading this article, here are some of the frequently asked questions about them.
 If you don’t see an answer to your question, you’re welcome to post it in the comments below.
-You can also visit the Fit Small Business Forum and post it there.

 Some ETF frequently asked questions include: